HigherOrderCO/Kind/DOCUMENTATION.md

    weak-head normal form reduction, stop.
 Otherwise, start walking towards each auxiliary port (either recursively, or in parallel).

-3. If we're walking towards root, halt.
+3. If we're walking towards the root, halt.

 This is a rough pseudocode: